 The Museum of the Grundy County Historical Society will stay open after the parade, so people can continue to tour the building full of decorated trees, wreaths and centerpieces whose silent auction will begin to conclude late Saturday afternoon.
 During Home for the Holidays, the museum will be open from 10 a.m. to about 7 p.m.
 Friday and 10 a.m. to 5 p.m.
 Saturday at 510 W. Illinois Ave.
 Bid online at bidluckyauctions.com.

-The online auction will start to close at 5 p.m.
+The auction will close at 5 p.m.
 Nov.
 30, with a soft close for last-minute chances to bid.
 Winners can pick up their one-of-a-kind creations from noon to 3 p.m.
 Dec.
 1, said Mary Collins, executive director.
-In addition, raffle items are on display, and tickets can be purchased at the museum.
-Also open at the museum is a Christmas Boutique offering items for purchase.
+In addition, raffle items are on display and tickets can be bought at the museum.
+Also open at the museum is a Christmas Boutique.

 Added Home for the Holidays events